beldenge/gov3-poc/README.md

 These parameters can be changed on the command line also, by passing the parameters 'input-directory' and 'output-directory', .e.g:

-`java -jar -Dinput-directory=some/different/directory -Doutput-directory=yet/another/directory path/to/gov3-poc-1.1.1-SNAPSHOT.jar`
+`java -jar -Dinput-directory=some/different/directory -Doutput-directory=yet/another/directory -Dkey-length=3 -Dfunction-type=GOV3 path/to/gov3-poc-1.1.1-SNAPSHOT.jar`

+Finally there is an option 'output-width' to constrain the bit width of the output of the function, which must be enough to represent all values contained in the store.
+It is currently only supported by the GOV3Function and GOV4Function.

+`java -jar -Doutput-width=8 -Dkey-length=3 -Dfunction-type=GOV3 path/to/gov3-poc-1.1.1-SNAPSHOT.jar`

 ## Data Format
 The input files are expected to be fixed-width with the ngram as the first n characters and the count as everything following the key-length option.